 They are both chewy and crunchy.
 Plus I had the batch whipped up in less than 15 minutes.
 They didn’t last much longer than that either!

-My brothers were happy to help me take care of all of them the same day they were made.
+My brothers were happy to help me gobble them all up on the same day they were made.
 I was happy they enjoyed them so much.

 If your butter is cold from the refrigerator, I would melt it a bit before you add the marshmallows.
-Otherwise you’ll have a lump of butter left and the marshmallows will be ready.
+Otherwise you’ll have a lump of butter left along with the melted marshmallows.